 With so many different types of taps, it is not surprising that different taps need to be used with different materials and for every project.
 Factors such as the width and depth of a hole or whether it goes through a material influence the decision about which sort of tap should be applied.

-Tapping machines suppliers such as http://www.cotswold-machinery-sales.co.uk/roscamat/pneumatic-tapping-machines/ use pneumatic force and swivel arms to give adaptable speed for many tapping jobs.
+Electric tapping machines suppliers such as http://www.cotswold-machinery-sales.co.uk/roscamat/electric-tapping-machines/ use pneumatic force and swivel arms to give adaptable speed for many tapping jobs.
 Machines that can fit into and be used in smaller spaces give flexibility and increase the return on investment.
 Many models are also portable.

 Some taps are chosen because they are more appropriate for certain materials.
 Harder materials need a spiral tap and a lower angle of thread so that the risk of their breaking the thread when the tap is reversed and removed from the hole is reduced.